zachbaker55/C220-Cannibal-Carnival/README.md

 ## Theme

-We wanted to twist the theme and take it literally and metaphorically in a dark way, which is the human body
+We wanted to twist the theme and take it a bit more literally in a twisted way, by using cannabalism instead of regular food.

 ## Game Play

 Using the moving keys, find six different NPCs.
-Then, answer the question to get part of the human body.
+Then, answer the question to get a bodypart.

 ## Impediments